-Social distancing is the most effective way we can protect ourselves.
+Social distancing is the most effective way you can protect yourself from COVID-19.
 Of course, my daughter being on the frontline as a nurse may become infected and bring it home to her baby and us.
 And once she’s sick, she won’t be able to help care for her patients for at least a month.

 Thank you for taking care of yourself and your family members and your community by social distancing.